|A Postdoc's Guide to Paternity Leave|

 Developed as part of the National Postdoctoral Association's NPA ADVANCE project

 This guide provides general information on paternity leave for postdoc fathers following the birth of a child.
 It is intended as a companion guide to A Postdoc's Guide to Pregnancy and Maternity Leave.
-Adopting postdoc parents may want to consult our forthcoming companion guide on adoption leave.

 These are general recommendations only and may not apply to your specific situation; they do not constitute legal advice.
 Please consult your institution regarding its leave policies and other benefits.
 For legal advice, please consult a qualified attorney.

 Table of Contents